 These French fries surpass classic diner food and pair well with elegant toasted sandwiches and soups.
 With toppings this delicious, you may even want to make truffle fries your entree!

 Making pizza at home allows you to transform this comfort food into a high-class dish.
 Everything from the crust to the types of toppings you use can give your pizza an elevated feel.
 A bit of truffle oil can instantly upgrade your pie with minimal effort.

 White truffle oil works well with recipes for pizza bianca, or white pizza.
 The lack of tomato sauce reduces the acidity of the dish and allows the truffle oil to take center stage.
 Drizzle a small amount of truffle oil over the pizza right before you serve a delightful combination of bread, cheese and oil.

 4. With Eggs

 Eggs are a breakfast favorite with seemingly endless versatility.
-Whether you prefer them scrambled, over easy, in a sandwich, deviled or more, adding truffle oil can give your eggs an upgrade.
+Whether you prefer them scrambled, over easy, in a sandwich, deviled or more, egg recipes with truffle oil always give them an upgrade.
 The truffle oil imparts a mushroom-like flavor, which complements the existing egg flavor.
-Drizzle a bit of white truffle oil right before serving for a fancy breakfast or dinner meal.
+Drizzle a bit of white truffle oil right before serving for a fancy breakfast, brunch, or dinner meal.

 5. Over Pasta

-To incorporate truffle oil into your pasta dishes, experiment with different combinations of pasta shapes and sauces.
+To use truffle oil for pasta dishes, experiment with different combinations of pasta shapes and sauces.
 Some classic pasta types you may consider using include: